kevinjycui/EEG-Audio-Player-Interface/README.md

 # EEG-Music-Player
 An EEG application for brain-computer audio playing interface.
-Adjusts music settings using EEG motor cortex detection and analysis
+Adjusts music settings using spatial and temporal data from the synaptic transmissions of the motor cortex.

 ## Settings
 Volume adjustment determined by upper facial expression motor cortex amplitude.
 Audio source adjustment determined by overall facial expression displaying a 'surprised' expression.